 CLOSED-END FUNDS.
-The value of the Units may increase or decrease depending on the value of the underlying shares of the Funds in the Trust's portfolio.
-The Funds are closed-end investment companies with managed portfolios.
+The value of the Units may increase or decrease depending on the value of the underlying shares of the Closed-End Funds in the Trust's portfolio.
+The Closed-End Funds are closed-end investment companies with managed portfolios.
 Closed-end funds issue shares of common stock that are traded on a securities exchange.
 Closed-end funds are subject to various risks, including management's ability to meet the closed-end fund's investment objective, and to manage the closed-end fund's portfolio when the underlying securities are redeemed or sold, during periods of market turmoil and as investors' perceptions regarding closed-end funds or their underlying investments change.
 Shares of closed-end funds frequently trade at a discount from net asset value.
-However, a Fund's charter documents may contain certain anti-takeover provisions that may have the effect of inhibiting the Fund's possible conversion to open-end status and limiting the ability of other persons to acquire control of the Fund.
+However, a Closed-End Fund's charter documents may contain certain anti-takeover provisions that may have the effect of inhibiting the Closed-End Fund's possible conversion to open-end status and limiting the ability of other persons to acquire control of the Closed-End Fund.
 In certain circumstances, these provisions might also inhibit the ability of stockholders (including the Trust) to sell their shares at a premium over prevailing market prices.
-This characteristic is a risk separate and distinct from the risk that the Fund's net asset value will decrease.
-In particular, this characteristic would increase the loss or reduce the return on the sale of those Funds whose shares were purchased by the Trust at a premium.
-Should any of the Funds convert to open-end status, the Trust will retain such shares unless a determination is made that the retention of such shares would be detrimental to the Trust.
-In the unlikely event that a Fund converts to open-end status at a time when its shares are trading at a premium there would be an immediate loss in value to the Trust since shares of open-end funds trade at net asset value.
-In addition, to the extent that the converted Fund creates additional shares when interest rates have declined and invests in lower yielding securities, the Trust may experience a reduction of the average yield of its retained shares in that Fund caused by the acquisition of lower coupon investments.
-Certain of the Funds may have in place or may put in place in the future plans pursuant to which the Fund may repurchase its own shares in the marketplace.
-Typically, these plans are put in place in an attempt by the Fund's board to reduce a discount on its share price.
-To the extent such a plan was implemented and shares owned by the Trust are repurchased by the Fund, the Trust position in that Fund would be reduced and the cash would be deposited in the Trust's Principal Account and distributed to Unitholders at the next applicable Distribution Date.
-Similarly, in the event that the Trust does not retain shares of a Fund which converted to open-end status, the Trust position in that Fund would be eliminated and the cash distributed to Unitholders.
+This characteristic is a risk separate and distinct from the risk that the Closed-End Fund's net asset value will decrease.
+In particular, this characteristic would increase the loss or reduce the return on the sale of those Closed-End Funds whose shares were purchased by the Trust at a premium.
+Should any of the Closed-End Funds convert to open-end status, the Trust will retain such shares unless a determination is made that the retention of such shares would be detrimental to the Trust.
+In the unlikely event that a Closed-End Fund converts to open-end status at a time when its shares are trading at a premium there would be an immediate loss in value to the Trust since shares of open-end funds trade at net asset value.
+In addition, to the extent that the converted Closed-End Fund creates additional shares when interest rates have declined and invests in lower yielding securities, the Trust may experience a reduction of the average yield of its retained shares in that Closed-End Fund caused by the acquisition of lower coupon investments.
+Certain of the Closed-End Funds may have in place or may put in place in the future plans pursuant to which the Closed-End Fund may repurchase its own shares in the marketplace.
+Typically, these plans are put in place in an attempt by the Closed-End Fund's board to reduce a discount on its share price.
+To the extent such a plan was implemented and shares owned by the Trust are repurchased by the Closed-End Fund, the Trust position in that Closed-End Fund would be reduced and the cash would be deposited in the Trust's Principal Account and distributed to Unitholders at the next applicable Distribution Date.
+Similarly, in the event that the Trust does not retain shares of a Closed-End Fund would be eliminated and the cash distributed to Unitholders.